-With that in mind, the grounds for this position are simple: those who are in favor of compulsory voting must show that a government (in this case, the United States.
-In standing against such action, I have two core arguments.
+Plato wrote about gaining knowledge in his seventh book of The Republic: “Bodily exercise, when compulsory, does no harm to the body; but knowledge which is acquired under compulsion obtains no hold on the mind.”
+Nowhere does this principle have more weight than in discussions regarding compulsory voting in the United States.
+In standing against such a policy, I have two core arguments.
 The first argument will demonstrate that instituting compulsory voting in this nation greatly interferes with our freedoms, specifically speech and religion.
-The second argument will propose a criticism of democracy and explain how mandating complete involvement in the political decisions of our country will not improve its well-being.
+The second argument will propose a criticism of forced democracy and explain how mandating complete involvement in the political decisions of our country will not improve its well-being.

 First, compulsory voting violates our right to free speech.
 Supreme Court Justice Robert H. Jackson wrote:

 “Without promise of a limiting Bill of Rights, it is doubtful if our Constitution could have mustered enough strength to enable its ratification.
 To enforce those rights today is not to choose weak government over strong government.
 It is only to adhere as a means of strength to individual freedom of mind in preference to officially disciplined uniformity for which history indicates a disappointing and disastrous end.”